Japan's immigration chief optimistic asylum and visa woes will improve in 2020 | The Japan Times

 Sasaki said that, with a well-established support network, she expects the program to be free of the rights violations rife in the state-sponsored Technical Training Intern Program, long criticized as a cover for cheap labor and a hotbed for abuse.
 Some trainees have even fled their workplaces to seek illegal employment in Japan.

-The agency has proposed a package of around 170 policy measures to make life easier for those with the new visas statuses, including foreign language support and a Japanese classes.
+The agency has proposed a package of around 170 policy measures to make life easier for those who have acquired the new visas statuses, including foreign-language support as well as Japanese classes.

 “But the agency will remain alert for potential violations of the technical intern program, which keep occurring,” she said.